“The bitterness of poor quality remains long after the sweetness of low price is forgotten.”

 Author John Ruskin too, made the following observation: “There is hardly anything in the world that someone cannot make a little worse and sell a little cheaper, and the people who consider price only are this man’s lawful prey.
 It’s unwise to pay too little.”

 While that question may sound absurd, the reality is that probably up to half of the doctors in Beverly Hills performing plastic surgery are not plastic surgeons.
 Many general surgeons, dermatologists, ear nose and throat doctors, radiologists, and even pediatricians call themselves “cosmetic surgeons”.
 A cosmetic surgeon is not a plastic surgeon.
-Many that are called “cosmetic surgeons” have taken weekend courses or buy teaching videos to “learn” the skill that took plastic surgeons several years of intense training to learn.
-Dr. Neavin trained as a plastic surgeon at one of the nation’s largest and most reputable programs, University of Pittsburgh Medical Center which has a long standing tradition of cultivating leading surgeon-scientists in the field of plastic surgery.
-22 alumni of Pitt’s residency program have served at one time as Division Chiefs at nearly a quarter of the nations 90 plastic surgery programs.
+Many that are called “cosmetic surgeons” have taken weekend courses or bought teaching videos to “learn” the skill that took plastic surgeons several years of intense training to learn.
+Dr. Neavin trained as a plastic surgeon at one of the nation’s largest and most reputable programs, University of Pittsburgh Medical Center, which has a long-standing tradition of cultivating leading surgeon-scientists in the field of plastic surgery.
+Twenty-two alumni of Pitt’s residency program have served at one time as division chiefs at nearly a quarter of the nations 90 plastic surgery programs.
 Pitt is one of the first “categorical plastic surgery training programs” in the United States, recognized by the American Board of Plastic Surgery.
 After completing training at Pitt, Dr. Neavin spent an additional year under plastic surgeon pioneer Richard Ellenbogen in an advanced aesthetic surgery fellowship.

 Dr. Neavin was certified by the American Board of Plastic Surgery in 2010.

-It is true that most plastic surgery procedures are done in a free-standing surgery center as opposed to in a hospital.
+It is true that most plastic surgery procedures are done in a free-standing surgery center as opposed to a hospital.
 But this question is important because the answer is a solid marker for safety and experience.
 A hospital WILL NOT credential a doctor to perform procedures for which he or she isn’t qualified to perform.
 For instance, a hospital won’t permit a plastic surgeon to perform open heart surgery or remove a brain tumor in their operating room.
 Surprisingly, there aren’t specific laws that prohibit such carelessness.
-However, there are obviously safety and liability issues with such a thing that concern the hospital.
-But surgery centers are generally more lax in credentialing and regulating, particularly if the surgeon offering the procedure is part of the credentialing committee or owns the operating room.
-If a surgeon does not have hospital privileges to perform the proposed procedure one should consider that information a red flag.
+However, there are obviously safety and liability issues with this issue that concern the hospital.
+Surgery centers are generally more lax in credentialing and regulating, particularly if the surgeon offering the procedure is part of the credentialing committee or owns the operating room.
+If a surgeon does not have hospital privileges to perform the proposed procedure one should consider that a red flag.

 Those that have not met these requirements for ABPS certification (often because they are not a plastic surgeon) often “join” the American Board of Cosmetic Surgery to claim some type of certification.
 This is mainly a group of general surgeons, dermatologists, ENT doctors, and other fields outside plastic surgery.
 It is important understand this very, very big difference.